Community Programs

 Some of the most meaningful work I’ve done hasn’t happened in a therapy office.
-It’s happened in community rooms, around tables, in circles — with people who weren’t looking for a therapist, but who needed connection, skills, and someone who believed they had something to offer.
+It’s happened in community rooms, around tables, in circles — with people who weren’t looking for a therapist, but who needed connection, skills, and someone who believed they had something important to offer.

 The programs below are built on that belief.
 They’re designed to be replicated, adapted, and owned by the communities that use them.
 If something here looks like it could work for your organization, I’d love to talk.

-SuPEERstars: A Peer Support Skills Workshop
+SuPEERstars: A Peer Support Skills Workshop Series

 Most people who’ve been through hard things have an instinct to help others going through the same.
 SuPEERstars is a 10-week workshop that takes that instinct seriously — building real listening skills, practiced self-disclosure, and the kind of confidence that comes from learning alongside others.